sakh1979/emacs/README.md

 To install all the plugins above, you need to have several different version control systems installed, including `hg`, `git`, `bzr`, and `cvs`.

-### Trouble building AUCTeX

-If you get the following error:

-`error: el-get: ./autogen.sh el-get could not build auctex [./autogen.sh]`

-There are a few possible causes.
-Try these steps:

-1. Make sure you have `automake` and `texlive-full` installed (if you are on Ubuntu) or MacTeX (if you are on Mac).
-2. Try running emacs from the command line (it could be an issue with not finding the right path).
-3. If that doesn't work, run emacs from the command line with the `--debug-init` flag.
-This will give you more information about the error, and possibly point you towards the solution.

 ### Tramp is timing out